ryanswapp/meteor-tabular/README.md

 * This package has a much smaller codebase and includes less of the DataTables library.
 * This package allows you to specify a Spacebars template as a cell's content.
 * This package handles the reactive table updates in a different way.
-* This package is designed to work with Twitter Bootstrap 3
+* This package is designed to be unstyled

 ## Installation